RVirmoors/rvirmoors.github.io/_posts/2021-01-04-realtime-stylegan.md

 ---
 layout: post
-title: Controlling StyleGAN in real time
+title: controlling StyleGAN in real time
 ---

 Most applications of GANs turn up as exported images or videos.
-Turns out though, it's not that difficult to run inference in (almost) real time, as part of a reactive system -- here's how I did it.
+Turns out though, it's not that difficult to run inference in (almost) real time, as part of a reactive system.
+This is how I did it.

 I've always been a music guy, and decided a long time ago visuals weren't "my thing" beyond the occasional experiment.
 This is one of them: I trained my first GAN a few weeks